 These modules cover some of the core concepts in remote sensing but should not be considered a full introduction to remote sensing.
-CSU offers more comprehensive and structure courses on this material.
+CSU offers more comprehensive and structured courses on this material (i.e. NR 503 & 504).
 In addition, while these 10 modules will cover much of the functionality and capabilities of Google Earth Engine, there remains a wealth of knowledge and expanded tutorial data on the official user guide here.
 It is highly recommended to bookmark and utilize this resource to help answer technical questions outside the scope of the modules.

 Module 1: Introduction to Google Earth Engine